EMPLOYMENT LAW NEWS

 With indexed rates on the horizon, compliance teams should ensure they have the correct Oregon minimum wage rates applied to their locations.

-Oregon minimum wage could take the title as the most complex in the nation.
+Oregon minimum wage could take the title as the most unique minimum wage system in the United States.

-But the rates don’t perfectly align with county boundaries, making tracking and applying rates especially cumbersome for employers with locations in Oregon.
+But the rates don’t perfectly align with county boundaries, which makes tracking and applying the correct minimum wage especially cumbersome for employers with locations in Oregon.

 Oregon minimum wage has three separate rates.
-And starting July 1, 2023, the rates in Oregon increase.
+Since 2023, the Oregon minimum wage rates increase based on inflation every July 1.

 Again, though, the rates aren’t applied evenly across counties.